UMMS-Biocore/bootcamp/session8/session8.md

 <img src="images/dropseq1.png" width="900">

 Drop-Seq method, came out in 2015, uses a microfluidic technology to separate and capture cells into droplets of oil where the cell is co-captured with a unique beads.
-Each of these beads are covered with bead specific nucleotide sequences that engineered to tag RNA from a cell with a unique barcode.
+Each of these beads are covered with bead specific nucleotide sequences that engineered to tag RNA from a cell with a unique barcode [(Macosko et. al)](https://www.cell.com/fulltext/S0092-8674(15)00549-8).

 <img src="images/dropseq2.png" width="900">